fraromeo/ODE_control_with_deepQlearning/README.md

 ## Deep Q-Learning

-The technique used to reach our goal is Deep Q-learning, a reinforcement learning algorithm that is derived from vanilla Q-learning by replacing the Q function with a neural network.
+The main algorithm used to reach our goals is Deep Q-learning, a reinforcement learning technique that is derived from vanilla Q-learning by replacing the Q function with a neural network.
 This step is necessary in our framework because the state-action space is continuous, thus cannot be fully represented using a discrete function like in vanilla Q-learning.
+A thorough explanation of how deep Q-learning works can be found in the report of the project.